TACC Multi Trades Pre-employment courses

-TACC believe one of the main reasons that apprentice and trainee completion rates are low is that young people don’t have the opportunity to trial, experience and learn about a range of vocational options before having to “sign up” to a long commitment.
+TACC believes one of the main reasons that apprentice and trainee completion rates are low is that young people don’t have the opportunity to trial, experience and learn about a range of vocational options before having to “sign up” to a long commitment.

 The TACC Multi Industry Pre-Apprentice project aims to provide participants with the opportunity to have a “hands on” trial of 3 different automotive industries of their choice during the course.
 The project also supports host employers through the work experience component, as they can engage with a number of young participants through the project to find the best possible ”fit” for their business.